Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 “The fears we do not face become our limits.”Robin Sharma

-In order to work with fear, it first needs to be recognized.
-This is easiest if you are noticing obvious signs of fear – feelings of anxiety, nervousness etc.
+In order to work with fear, we first need to recognize it.
+This is easiest if you are noticing obvious signs of fear – you’re sweating buckets and your heart is racing.

 However, recognizing fear can be difficult because it frequently operates at a subconscious level.
 That is, fear can influence our behaviour without us being aware of it.

 Identifying where we are acting out of fear requires observing our own behavior and patterns.
-In particular, taking a closer look at patterns around avoiding certain behaviors or situations, as well as situations where we tend to overreact or underreact to someone or something.
+In particular, looking closely at patterns around avoiding certain behaviors or situations, as well as situations where we tend to overreact or underreact to someone or something.